Title: Minesite exploration

 Geology: Carmacks copper belt marked by metamorphic assemblages

 Location: Yukon, Canada

-The TITAN 24 system successfully collected meaningful data in the region directly over and around the mine, and TITAN accurately mapped known sulphide horizons.
+The SPARTAN Survey successfully collected meaningful data in the region directly over and around the mine.
+The survey accurately mapped known sulphide horizons in the near mine.
 The imaging proved invaluable to the local exploration team, who effectively adjusted their drilling plans mid-season to focus and effectively target mineralised zones in the most prospective areas.
-The client has reported that the large volume of data recorded at the mine is still a useful data set today, some 10 years on.
+The client has reported that the large volume of data recorded at the mine is a useful data set for the exploration team and several immediate targets are planned for the next drilling campaign.
 The deep MT provided useful deep images that both corroborated some aspects of local thinking in the camp and refuted others, providing the team with a better geological understanding, leading them to explore new initiatives.